When a person ingests illicit or prescription drugs, they may experience a range of behavioral, mental, and physical side effects.

 There are several drugs, both illicit and prescription, that may cause pupils to pinpoint.

 Narcotics such as prescription opioids are commonly given to people to relieve chronic pain from illnesses or injuries.
-Opioids are also highly addictive, and account for approximately 50 overdose deaths every day.
+Opioids are also highly addictive, and account for dozens of overdose deaths every day.

 Commonly abused prescription opiates include: